Hustoft-Digital/MultiSceneTools/README.md

 ## Setup

-- Refer to the installation guide: [INSTALLATION GUIDE](./INSTALLATION GUIDE)
+- Refer to the installation guide

 ## Author